 two parameters "proc_parse

-What is the difference between convert and parse in c#?
+What is the difference between data hiding and implementation?

 How does php communicate with mysql?

 If my analytic view foundation is joined to attribute views, is both the olap and join engine used?